- Michael Legg

 Michael's main research interests are case management of complex civil litigation, the impact of cost and delay on the civil justice system, class actions, litigation funding, regulators’ investigatory powers and the interaction between public and private enforcement of securities laws.
 His research has been cited in judgments from the Federal Court of Australia, Supreme Court of New South Wales and the Supreme Court of Victoria, and in law reform reports by the Australian Law Reform Commission, NSW Law Reform Commission and Victorian Law Reform Commission.

 He is the author of Case Management and Complex Civil Litigation (2011) published by Federation Press, co-author of Principles of Civil Procedure in New South Wales (3d ed 2016) published by Thomson Reuters and co-author of Annotated Class Actions Legislation (2014) published by LexisNexis.
-He is also the editor of Regulation, Litigation and Enforcement (2011) published by Thomson Reuters and The Future of Dispute Resolution (2013) published by LexisNexis.
+He is also the editor of Regulation, Litigation and Enforcement (2011) published by Thomson Reuters and The Future of Dispute Resolution (2013) and Resolving Civil Disputes (2016), both published by LexisNexis.
 Michael teaches undergraduate and postgraduate courses in the areas of litigation and corporate law.

 Michael has 18 years of experience as a legal practitioner having worked with leading Australian and US law firms.
 He is admitted to practice in the Supreme Court of NSW, Federal Court of Australia, High Court of Australia and in the State and Federal courts of New York.